Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 They perform "badly", according to Pye Hastings, but enough

-result of which Caravan are contacted by several labels
+of which Caravan are contacted by several labels (including

-(including Witchseason), and Ian Ralfini of Robbins Music.
+Witchseason), and Ian Ralfini of Robbins Music.
+Ex-singer and

-Ex-singer and aspiring producer Tony Cox expresses interest in
+aspiring producer Tony Cox expresses interest in producing the

-producing the band, and Caravan's one and only demo tape is
+band, and Caravan's one and only demo tape is retrieved from the

-partner Martin Wyatt attend a Caravan concert at the Beehive
+Wyatt attend a Caravan concert at the Beehive Club and offer

 Caravan have to leave their rented house in Whitstable,